Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Introduction

 \subsection{Paper organization}

-The remainder of the paper is organized as follows.
 Section~2 introduces the cryptographic and protocol background needed to frame post-quantum authentication in TLS~1.3.
 Section~3 reviews the most relevant prior work and positions the present study within that literature.
 Section~4 states the research questions more formally and defines the scope of the study.
 Section~5 presents the experimental methodology, including the implementation stack, scenario construction, measurement model, sampling strategy, and metric semantics.
 Section~6 reports the campaign-level results.
 Section~7 develops a cross-cutting cryptographic interpretation of those results, with particular attention to signature placement, chain exposure, and the distinction between transport-related and cryptographic cost.
 Section~8 analyzes client/server workload decomposition.
 Section~9 translates the measured effects into operational implications for post-quantum TLS deployment.
 Section~10 discusses threats to validity and limitations.
 Section~11 concludes.